OMARomd23/Email-Guardian/reflection.md

 **Solution**: Conducted extensive dataset analysis and testing, removed problematic datasets, and sourced higher-quality alternatives from HuggingFace and other reliable sources.

 ### 3. Overfitting Concerns
-**Challenge**: The model showed signs of overfitting with occasionally unrealistic confidence scores (sometimes 100%), likely due to limited training epochs.
+**Challenge**: The model showed signs of overfitting with occasionally unrealistic confidence scores, likely due to number of training epochs.

-**Solution**: Documented the issue and implemented monitoring.
+**Solution**: Documented the issue.
 Future improvements would include early stopping, better validation strategies, and data augmentation.

 ### 4. Multi-Platform Integration
 **Challenge**: Coordinating deployment across multiple platforms (Vercel for frontend, Railway for backend, Docker Hub for containerization) required careful configuration management.